reframe-hpc/reframe/docs/configure.rst

 * ``environs``: A list of environments, with which ReFrame will try to run any regression tests written for this partition (default ``[]``).
   The environment names must be resolved inside the ``environments`` section of the ``site_configuration`` dictionary (see `Environments Configuration <#environments-configuration>`__ for more information).

+* ``container_platforms``: A dictionary with the container platforms supported in the partition and the corresponding modules to load them.

 * ``modules``: A list of modules to be loaded before running a regression test on that partition (default ``[]``).